-- Conservatories and sun rooms should be designed so as not to cross a 45 degree line from the mid point of the nearest ground floor window of the adjoining house, or extend to a maximum of 4.5 metres from the rear wall of the existing house, whichever is the greater. - Where the other half of a semi-detached house has already been ex-tended and that extension exceeds 3.5 metres (two storeys) or 4.5 metres (single storey) then the conservatory or sun room may extend to equal size. - A conservatory or sun room should not result in more than 25% of the rear garden area being developed.
+- Conservatories and sun rooms should be designed so as not to cross a 45 degree line from the mid point of the nearest ground floor window of the adjoining house, or extend to a maximum of 4.5 metres from the rear wall of the existing house, whichever is the greater. - Where the other half of a semi-detached house has already been extended and that extension exceeds 3.5 metres (two storeys) or 4.5 metres (single storey) from the rear wall of the original house then the conservatory or sun room may extend to equal size. - A conservatory or sun room should not result in more than 50% of the rear garden area being developed.
 In all cases a conservatory or sun room should not encroach within 5.5 metres of the rear garden boundary. - Ground level window positions should comply with the window intervisibilty guidance.
 Windows on side elevations should be avoided where they offer a direct view of neighbouring rear/private gardens.
-Boundary screening of appropriate height may be considered where the design and impact on neighbouring residential amenity is deemed acceptable.
-Where screening is required, it must not exceed 2.5 metres or it may itself result in an unacceptable loss of light to a room in a neighbouring house.
+As an alternative, boundary screening of appropriate height may be considered where the design and impact on neighbouring residential amenity is deemed acceptable.
+Where screening is required, it must not exceed 2.5 metres above ground level or it may itself result in an unacceptable loss of light to a room in a neighbouring house.
 The Council will use the Building Research Establishment publication "Site Layout Planning for daylight and sunlight: A guide to good practice" in making this assessment.